 Woke up at 06:45 to a grey miserable day and arrived at Hamswell House for breakfast at 07:10.
 I returned the plants borrowed from Douch Nurseries and got back to the house at 08:45.
 Art Department were at full strength today and we spent most of the morning on standby for a couple of scenes.

-At lunch Derek Fowlds turned to us and said some pleasantry asked what we were up to.
+At lunch Derek Fowlds turned to us and said some pleasantry or oter then asked Teresa and I what we were up to.

 ‘Well, we’re off to Slough.
 Unfortunately when we get there we have to stop.’

 Derek laughed, no doubt because of the undeserved unhealthy image of the town.
-Anstey, boom operator, said with a confused look:
+Lovable Anstey, boom operator but not well-known for brightness, said with a confused look:

 ‘Why do you have to stop at Slough?’

 More laughter from Derek, more confusion on Anstey’s face.
-Don’t get me wrong, she’s a lovely girl is Anstey.
+Don’t get me wrong, she really is a lovely girl is Anstey.

 Not much to do in the afternoon.
-Most of the crew had gone to a location in nearby Badminton, but Department were left to finish tidying up.
-15:30 we said our emotional goodbyes to Gary, Rhys and especially Victoria.
+Most of the crew had gone to a location in nearby Badminton, but Art Department were left to finish tidying up.
+15:30 we said our truly emotional goodbyes to Gary, Rhys and especially Victoria.
 Arrived home at 17:00.
+Our dip into the film world was over.